-Kikkoman Netherlands uses a VPVision system with eight flow meters to optimize their leakage management program and to allocate costs to various production lines.
+Kikkoman Netherlands uses a VPVision system with eight flow meters to monitor compressed air leakage and to allocate costs to various production lines.
 In the first weeks after installation a 20,000 euro per year leak was discovered by VPVision.

 Kikkoman Foods Europe BV has been producing this world-famous Japanese soy sauce for the European market in the Dutch town of Hoogezand‑Sappemeer near Groningen since 1997.
 It has been doing so following a centuries-old tradition of natural brewing.
 Six years ago, an Energy Savings Committee was established at the factory with the aim of minimizing energy consumption per litre of soy sauce produced.
 Results were impressive and energy consumption was drastically reduced.